 Forgiveness and victims

-Before we can praise or encourage, we must overlook and forgive.
+Before we can praise, we must overlook and forgive.
 In slaughterhouses everywhere, trembling, bewildered and sick with terror, screaming and sobbing in panic; with the clanging and shouting of implacable and merciless human killers ringing in their ears; with the metallic stench of the blood and entrails of their family and friends hanging heavy in the air; as the blows and kicks and electric prods goad them to the place where the blood rivers run and all life ends; these are the victims whose torment we are being asked to overlook and forgive every time it is suggested that we should applaud less than veganism.

 How can anyone forgive such horror on behalf of another individual?
 It is obscene to even suggest that we should.
 Not only is it not our place to forgive, it is not our right.
 Just as we have no right to be creating those victims in the first place.
 Every nonvegan choice requires a gross violation of the fundamental rights of sentient individuals, and only complete rejection of the notion that other beings can be resources or commodities for our use will ever bring justice to those whom we wrong so badly.
 Only veganism recognises the right of sentient individuals to own their own lives and their own bodies.